drKrishan/cp-snip/README.md

 # CP-SNIP README

-This is the README for your extension "pwj".
+This is the README for your extension "CP-SNIP".
 After writing up a brief description, we recommend including the following sections.

 ## Features